dlindahl/network_executive/README.md

 All that's left is to start building your network!

-## Usage

-    $ net_exec server
+# Ideas

+* _EAS_ - Allow a channel to break into the schedule to display important content
+* _Ticker_ - Allow a separate feed of info.
+Tweets, metrics, WOWs, etc.
+* _Network Logo_ - Useful?
+* _Commericals / PSAs_ - The More You Know?
+* _Set Top Box_ - The client-side component.
+SSEs?
+* _On-Screen Guide_ - Client-side slide out remote to change channels/networks?
+* _On-Demand_ - Change to and stay at a specific channel.
+"Live" to exit.

 ## Network

 A class that represents a server instance.
 This is what holds the channel-line up and serves content to the browser.

+## Channel

+A class that represents a list of schedule programming and a client-side endpoint.

+Navigating to a channel URL will "tune in" the viewer into the specified channel and content will be pushed to the browser.

+## Program

+A class that represents content to display to the user.

+A program needs to have at least a URL to navigate the browser to.

+## Set Top Box

+The Set Top Box represents the client-side code that drives the whole end user experience.

+## On-Screen Guide

+The On-Screen Guide allows a viewer access to the entire Network.

+This provides an easy way to change channels.

 ### EAS